LGNSW Positions Vacant

 Applications should include:

-- a covering letter which clearly details your skills and experience as relevant to the position accountabilities and essential requirements detailed in the position description (PDF 111KB)
+- a covering letter (maximum two pages) which clearly details your skills and experience as relevant to the position accountabilities and requirements in the position description (PDF, 57KB)

 Please see senior council vacancies for opportunities within NSW councils.